baremetal-engine/baremetal-engine/README.md

 Multicore exists to preserve the soul of multiplayer.
 BareMetal exists to restore game development to its roots: fast, efficient, and free from GPU tyranny.

 These projects are more than software.
-They're a resistance.
+They're a renaissance.

-If we don’t build this—no one will.
+If we don’t build this — no one will.